facebook/react-native/website/react-docgen/README.md

 ```

 By default, `react-docgen` will look for the exported component created through `React.createClass` in each file.
 Have a look below for how to customize this behavior.

+Have a look at `example/` for an example of how to use the result to generate
+a markdown version of the documentation.

 ## API